Id-Dark-Dragon/Python-Mini-Games/README.md

 An archive of some old arcade games made in Pyhon using `turtles` and `CTkinter`.

-These projects are a part of my python learning experience! **I have focused more on the logic than the interface** so any unpleasant experience is probable.
+These projects are a part of python learning experience! **I have focused more on the logic than the interface** so any unpleasant experience is probable.

 ---